Fire and rescue services

 Natural disasters and severe weather events regularly impact the US.
 These include:

-Information, alerts and updates relating to severe weather events and natural disasters impacting the US will be provided via the Embassy’s and Smartraveller social media channels:
+Monitor the Embassy, Consulates-General and Smartraveller social media channels for information, alerts and updates relating to severe weather events and natural disasters impacting the US (see Local contacts).

 Consecutive and compounding disasters can also occur when one natural disaster or severe weather event triggers another.